-- Incompatible materials should be stored in separate cabinets whenever possible. - For example: Acids and bases would be kept in separate corrosive liquids storage cabinets. - However, when that is not possible, secondary containment bins can be used to segregate the incompatible materials. - The secondary containment must be large enough to accommodate the volume of the largest container stored within. - Once separated into hazard classes, chemicals may be stored alphabetically or by other systems such as by carbon number.
+- Incompatible materials should be stored in separate cabinets whenever possible. - For example: Acids and bases would be kept in separate corrosive liquids storage cabinets. - However, when that is not possible, secondary containment bins can be used to segregate the incompatible materials. - The secondary containment must be large enough to accommodate the volume of the largest container stored within. - Once separated into hazard classes, chemicals may be stored alphabetically or by chemical classes, chemicals may be stored.